benhaube/fastfetch-login-preset/README.md

 This is a preset for fastfetch that is intended to run on login when you open a terminal, or login to your server over SSH.
 It shows relavant system information and an ASCII logo of your operating system.

+**This preset requires a [Nerd Font](https://www.nerdfonts.com/) to be installed and set in your terminal to properly display the icons.**

 Here is a list of the modules included with this preset:

 + title (user@hostname)